pvergiliusmaro/on-the-radar/README.md

 ## The Problem
 Job searching at a senior level means keeping an eye on a lot of companies.
 I dutifully made a spreadsheet of target companies, but keeping it current was heavy on data-entry drudgery.
 I come across interesting potential employers all the time, and would have to stop what I was doing to add them to the tracking sheet.
 Then at some point go back, do some research, manually populate info into the sheet.
 And then try to check back in regularly.

-The monitoring piece — *did anything change at this company since I last looked?* — was scattershot at best.
+The monitoring piece—*did anything change at this company since I last looked?*—was scattershot at best.

 I wanted something that would:
 * Capture companies in one click as I browsed